danielwine/vscode-chordpro/README.md

 This is a slightly modified release of the original VS Code ChordPro extension.
 With it comes syntax highlighting support for one of the best song lyrics and chords format.
+Now supports exporting batch chordpro files to OpenSong backup (OSB) format.
+You can navigate between songs separated by the {new_song} directive by pressing Ctrl-Shift-O.

 Future releases will have, at some point in time, improvements in the highlighting (add coloring by groups), and what's listed on the check list, in